IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/media.md

 ### Android Automotive media ecosystem

-TomTom IndiGO hooks into the existing Android Automotive media ecosystem.
+TomTom Digital Cockpit hooks into the existing Android Automotive media ecosystem.
 All developers developing a media app can develop their app in this standardized way.
 Many media apps on the market today, made for Android Automotive OS, already conform to this standard.
-Because of that, basic support for these apps is present in TomTom IndiGO.
+Because of that, basic support for these apps is present in TomTom Digital Cockpit.
 Advanced support can be added by [configuring the media application frontend](#configuring-the-media-application-frontend).

 The Android Automotive media standard is well documented.
 To familiarize with this topic, the